Upgrades and improvements to Blue Cross are coming.

 If you’ve made it this far, a point back above, the Rochester Americans are committed to the City of Rochester and encouraged by the direction things are going.
 There’s a lot of work to be done but they’re committed to Rochester.

 The last upgrades to the War Memorial in Rochester were completed in 1998 at a cost of $41 million.
-That was 20 years ago.
+That was over 20 years ago.
 The construction was started before Alexander Nylander was even born.

 Those renovations worked to some extent but 20 years later it’s easy to see in hindsight that the city simply put cosmetic upgrades on a building that is now 60 years old.